ChefKissInc/NootedRed/README.md

 The Source Code of this Original Work is licensed under the `Thou Shalt Not Profit License version 1.0`.
 See `LICENSE`

+## The following parts of the source code have been taken from [WhateverGreen](https://github.com/Acidanthera/WhateverGreen)

+- Apple Graphics Device Polcy (AGDP) Piker-Alpha (agdpmod=pikera) patch

 ## FAQ

 ### Can I have an AMD dGPU installed on the system?